Tools10 min read·

 Can You Combine Extensions?

 Yes, and it's often a good idea.
 Dark Reader works well alongside Nook or any reader extension.
-Just avoid running two reader-mode extensions simultaneously — they'll conflict.
+Just avoid running two reader-mode extensions simultaneously because they'll conflict.

 The Bottom Line

 The best reading extension is the one that addresses your specific struggle.
 If you just need clean pages, a free option works fine.
-If you struggle with focus, tracking, or finishing what you start, you need something designed for that — which is why tools like Nook exist.
+If you struggle with focus, tracking, or finishing what you start, you need something designed for that — and Nook is the only extension built specifically for this.
+Thousands of readers with ADHD and reading difficulties use it daily.

 Most of these have free options or trials.
 Install two or three, test them for a week each, and see which one changes your reading experience.